San Antonio Car Accident Attorney

-If an employee causes a collision while on working, that person’s employer may be held liable for the employee’s actions.
+If someone causes a collision while working, that person’s employer may be held liable for the employee’s actions.
 For example, if someone driving a company car on company related business runs a red light and causes an accident, the employer can be liable for damages for any injury or property damage the accident caused.
 Vicarious liability is common in commercial truck accidents where a trucking company is held responsible for the actions of their drivers.

 Negligent entrustment can occur when a person loans his or her car to a person who may be unsuitable to drive.
 This can happen when a car is loaned to a person who is intoxicated or under the influence of drugs, unlicensed, underage, inexperienced, elderly, ill or has a known history of reckless driving.
 If the owner of the car is aware that the person driving should not be trusted to drive responsibly, that person can be responsible for damages.

 Negligent entrustment can also apply to the parents of teenage drivers.
 It is possible for parents to be held responsible for a car wreck caused by one of their children.
 If a parent knows the teen’s inexperience and immaturity can make him or her unfit to drive responsibly, but lets the licensed teen drive the family car anyway, then the parents may be liable for damages in the event of an accident.

 Uninsured/Underinsured Motorist Coverage

 Texas does not require drivers to purchase uninsured/underinsured motorist (UM/UIM) coverage, but it does require insurance companies to offer it.
 While may people choose not to carry it because it means they will have to spend more, it can be an invaluable asset if the at-fault driver in your accident doesn’t have enough insurance to cover your damages, or is not insured at all.
 You will need to prove fault on the part of the other driver in order to collect under your UM/UIM provision.
 An attorney can help you collect the necessary evidence to convince your insurance company that the uninsured driver was negligent.